tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Protecting Petrified Forest National Park

-Because the park’s resources are irreplaceable, protection and preservation are central to its mission.
-Collecting petrified wood, fossils, or artifacts is strictly prohibited.
-Visitors are encouraged to stay on designated trails, pack out all trash, and photograph fossils instead of touching or climbing on them.
+Because the park’s fossils, archaeological sites, and desert landscapes are irreplaceable, preservation is central to the park’s mission.
+Collecting petrified wood, fossils, rocks, or artifacts is strictly prohibited, and even small pieces are protected by law.
+Visitors are encouraged to stay on designated trails and overlooks, respect barriers and marked boundaries, pack out all trash, and leave every feature exactly as they found it.

-Whether you come for the petrified wood fossils, the Painted Desert views, the quiet of the high desert, or the deep time perspective offered by Triassic rocks and ancestral Puebloan sites, Petrified Forest National Park delivers an unforgettable experience.
-Each overlook, trail, and fossil log invites you to imagine forests that once shaded this land and cultures that thrived in its canyons and mesas.
+Whether you come to see the park’s dazzling petrified wood fossils, the expansive Painted Desert overlooks, the quiet beauty of the high desert, or the deep-time story recorded in Triassic rocks and ancestral Puebloan sites, Petrified Forest National Park offers a landscape unlike any other in Arizona.
+Each trail, overlook, and fossil bed reveals another layer of natural and human history, inviting visitors to imagine ancient forests, vanished rivers, and the people who once lived among these mesas and canyons.

-Plan a visit to the Petrified Forest on your next Arizona road trip and walk through layers of Earth history in a single day.
-With careful stewardship, this national park will continue to inspire geologists, hikers, families, and desert lovers for generations to come.
+Plan a visit to Petrified Forest National Park on your next Arizona road trip and explore a place where geology, paleontology, archaeology, and desert beauty come together in one unforgettable setting.
+With careful stewardship and respect for the land, this national park will continue to inspire hikers, families, photographers, and nature lovers for generations to come.

 Petrified Forests & Petrified Wood FAQs